data-craft-01/marketing_analytics/marketing_effectivenes/readme.md

 Marketing effectiveness is measured by revenue generated in long/short term by a campaigns and by how well the company's costs of customer acquisition are lowered during that campaign.
+Also, retention plays a part.

 -	Short-term revenue = new orders received X number of new customers won X ABV
 -	Long-term revenue = CLTV (avg annual profit / customer X avg number of years those customers buy from business)